 The City Council also adopted, in its policy, that range adjustments are to be conducted every two years to prevent the City from having to address this matter in the years to come.
+This was last completed and reviewed in June 2020.
 Compensation is contingent on performance and the availability of funds.
-A significant portion of the City's workforce is non-benefited (seasonal and part-time/volunteer staff, including continuous aid from the U.S. Department of Labor Weber Basin Job Corps).
+A significant portion of the City's workforce is non-benefited (seasonal and part-time)